Is a body temperature of 35.7 - 35.8 to 35.9 normal

 Find out if a body temperature of 35.4, 35.6 or 35.7 is normal or not.

-If you want to read similar articles to Is a body temperature of 35.7 - 35.8 to 35.9 normal, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to Is a body temperature of 35.7 - 35.8 to 35.9 normal, we recommend you browse around our Diseases & secondary effects category.

 - Axillary temperature should be taken with thermometer in that region for approximately four (4) minutes.